Go to main content.

 • routes around construction sites are physically accessible and as short as possible

-• good public transport and diverse services, including the greenery, are a part of what makes walking work.
+• good public transport and diverse services, including the greenery, are a part of the experience people have while walking.